TSiu88/doctor-lookup/README.md

 * _Markdown_

 ## Notable Features
-This program calls an API for information and dynamically adds profiles for the doctors found as they are found.
+This program calls multiple APIs for information and dynamically adds profiles for the doctors found.
 It also replaces values with "Not Available" if the information from the site is not provided.
+It first uses a geocoder to find the coordinates of the place the user inputted and then modifies the received coordinates into a format readable by the second API.
+The modified coordinates are sent to the second API to receive the list of doctors.

 ## Specifications

 * _If something goes wrong with the program's API call and results in an error (anything not a 200 OK), it returns a notification of the error._
   * _Example Input: API call_
   * _Example Output: error = 401 Error, API Key not valid_
-* _User does not input any fields and clicks search, then search is only by location._
+* _User does not input any fields and clicks search, then search is only by default location._
-  * _Example Input: search=doctors, location=Seattle, name="", issue=""_
+  * _Example Input: search=doctors, location=Seattle, name="", issue="", distance=1_
-  * _Example Output: 7948 doctors found_
+  * _Example Output: 2900 doctors found_
 * _User enters a search for doctors but no doctors meet the criteria, so program returns a notification that no doctors that met the criteria were found._
-  * _Example Input: search=doctors, location=Seattle, name=Chopper, medical issue=can't-get-on-this-island disease_
+  * _Example Input: search=doctors, location=Grand Line, name=Chopper, medical issue=can't-get-on-this-island disease, distance=1_
   * _Example Output: notification = No doctors that met the criteria were found_
-* _User enters a search for doctors by name in a location and receives a list of doctors._
+* _User enters a search for doctors by name and receives a list of doctors._
   * _Example Input: search=doctors, location=seattle, name=house_
   * _Example Output: 1 doctor found in Seattle, name=Houser_
-* _User enters a medical issue and location and receives a list of doctors._
+* _User enters a medical issue and receives a list of doctors._
   * _Example Input: search=doctors, location=seattle, medical issue=sore throat_
   * _Example Output: 104 doctors found_
+* _User enters a location and receives a list of doctors._
+  * _Example Input: search=doctors, location=san francisco, distance=1_
+  * _Example Output: 791 doctors found_
 * _When doctors found, info on each doctor's name, address, phone number, website, if accepting new patients, and bio is displayed in results, if the information is available._
   * _Example Input: search=doctors, location=seattle, name=house_
   * _Example Output: name= Marc Houser, address: 15th Ave E, phone number=206326XXXX, website=not available, accepting new pts=true, bio=not available_